elikohen/EKLocalesGenerator/README.md

 Those are the generator parameters, you can show all them by typing -h

-    localizable-generator (c) 2013 EKGDev <elikohen@gmail.com>
+	localizable-generator (c) 2018 EKGDev <elikohen@gmail.com>
 	        --client-id                  google Client id
 	    -l, --client-secret              google Client secret
 	    -s example-spreadsheet,          Spreadsheet containing the localization info --spreadsheet
-    -i /the_path/Localizables/,      Path to the iOS localization directory --output-ios
+	    -p, --spreadsheet-id             Spreadsheet id shown in the path of the url (just before /edit) -j, --[no-]just-credentials      [Optional] If enabled, script just creates google credentials -i /the_path/Localizables/,      Path to the iOS localization directory --output-ios
+	    -n LocalizedConstants,           [Optional] Constants localizable name for iOS --ios-constants-name
+	    -o                               [Optional] Whether to extend String or use LocalizedString struct --[no-]ios-constants-extension
-    -a /the_path/res/,               Path to the resource directory of an Android project --output-android
+	    -t, --ios-constants-sufix        [Optional] sufix to use on elements -u, --[no-]ios-just-swift        [Optional] Whether to build constants just for swift --[no-]ios-add-base          [Optional] Whether to add Base.lproj linked with the default language -a /the_path/res/,               Path to the resource directory of an Android project --output-android
-    -j /the_path/strings/,           Path to the JSON localization directory --output-json
-    -k, --[no-]keep-keys             Whether to maintain original keys or not -c, --[no-]check-unused          Whether to check unused keys on project -m, --[no-]check-unused-mark     If checking keys -> mark them on spreadsheet prepending [u] -h, --help                       Show this message
+	    -k, --[no-]keep-keys             [Optional] Whether to maintain original keys or not -c, --[no-]check-unused          [Optional] Whether to check unused keys on project -m, --[no-]check-unused-mark     [Optional] When checking keys (--check-unused) -> mark them on spreadsheet prepending [u]
+	    -h, --help                       Show this message
 	    -v, --version                    Print version

 It might sound weird or difficult but I'll explain them